Lepton sourced baryon asymmetry in the fourth generation model: Effective operators

 It has been recognized that new physics is requested to achieve the first-order EWPT and to enhance CPV, which are the necessary conditions for realizing the BAU.
-An effective theory, allowing a model-independent and systematic investigations of relevant new physics impacts, has been probed intensively in the literature \cite{Bodeker:2004ws,Fromme:2006wx,Beneito:2025fzf}; an effective $\phi^6/(8M^2)$ term, $M$ being a new physics scale, was introduced into the Higgs potential to prompt the first-order EWPT.
-As to the CPV, the dimension-6 operators in the form $-i(\Phi^\dagger\Phi)\bar F_L\Phi f_R$ with an imaginary coefficient were proposed \cite{Kosnik:2025srw}, whose strength was constrained by available experimental data for the electron EDM.
-The new CPV sources were then included into the transport equations that describe interactions between SM plasma particles and bubbles emerging during the first-order EWPT.
-The particle number densities were solved from the transport equations, and the BAU from the top quark source was calculated \cite{Balazs:2016yvi}.
+An effective theory, allowing a model-independent and systematic investigations of relevant new physics impacts, has been probed intensively in the literature \cite{Bodeker:2004ws,Fromme:2006wx,Beneito:2025fzf,ThomasArun:2025rgx,ThomasArun:2025dav}; an effective $\phi^6/(8M^2)$ term, $M$ being a new physics scale, was introduced into the Higgs potential to prompt the first-order EWPT.
+As to the CPV, the dimension-6 operators in the form $-i(\Phi^\dagger\Phi)\bar F_L\Phi f_R$ with an imaginary coefficient were studied \cite{Kosnik:2025srw}, whose strength was constrained by available experimental data for the electron EDM.
+The new CPV sources were then included into the transport equations that describe SM particle and bubble interactions.
+The particle number densities were solved from the transport equations, and the BAU from, e.g., the top quark source \cite{Balazs:2016yvi}, was calculated.
 We take advantage of the above formalism, constructing the dimension-6 effective operators with definite coefficients based on our SM4 setup and reading off the predictions for the BAU that correspond to the strength of the effective operators.
 This strategy saves the tedious handling of transport processes and sphaleron effects \cite{Lee:2004we} specific to the SM4.

 The aforementioned effective operators appear in certain renormalizable extensions of the SM, such as models with vector-like quarks and Higgs triplets \cite{Huang:2015izx}.
 We illustrate that fourth generation quarks also produce the $\phi^6/(8M^2)$ term with the desired strength.
 This is expected, since our SM4 setup has been shown to induce the first-order EWPT \cite{Li:2025bon}.
 Firstly, the Higgs-heavy-quark interaction could be replaced by the effective interaction $\lambda'\phi^2\eta^2/2$ in the symmetry broken phase, where the coupling takes a value $\lambda'\approx 3.8$ \cite{Li:2025bon} and $\eta$ denotes a bound-state scalar formed by fourth generation quarks.
 We then derive the dimension-6 operator by integrating out the $\eta$ field at the electroweak scale.
 The triangular diagram in Fig.~\ref{fig1} with six external Higgs legs leads to the effective vertex